Founded in 2013, The Waterfront Project, Inc. (WFP) is a legal center that provides

 who are asset-limited, income-constrained, homeless, or disenfranchised.

-At the same time, WFP broadened the scope of the services offered to include housing counseling, assisting to low and moderate-income tenants as a participating agency of the HUD-certified housing counseling program.
+At the same time, TWP broadened the scope of the services offered to include housing counseling, assisting low and moderate-income tenants as a participating agency of the HUD-certified housing counseling program.
+Today, The Waterfront Project proudly supports families and communities across Northern New Jersey.

 Program Manager, Bloomberg LP